TrinityCore/tc-wiki/database/335/world/creature_onkill_reputation.md

 ### RewOnKillRepFaction1
 ### RewOnKillRepFaction2
-The faction ID of the faction that the player will gain or lose points in. (see Faction.dbc) &nbsp;
+The [Faction ID](/files/DBC/335/faction#id) that the player will gain or lose points in.
+&nbsp;